bbauska/meta-react-basics/README.md

 </p>
 <!-- ![](./images/image036.png){width="3.0in" height="1.4707939632545932in"} -->

-Now let's continue with our component.
+<p>Now let's continue with our component.</p>
-Next inside the app.js file, create a function named Heading.
+Next inside the app.js file, create a function named Heading.</p>

-The function name must also be declared using a capital letter for the first letter of the function.
+<p>The function name must also be declared using a capital letter for the
+first letter of the function.</p>

-Then inside the function body, you create a variable named title and assign it the string value of this is some heading text.
+<p>Then inside the function body, you create a variable named title and
+assign it the string value of this is some heading text.</p>

-Now you're ready to create the return statement of the function.
+<p>Now you're ready to create the return statement of the function.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ w1-s10-n.
 (42) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->